yuchihatuntun/Skaldheim/笔记/📔 Notes/🍃 Spring semester 2025/News English Audio-Visual/Final Exam Corpus.md

 >
 >This can be seen in **how many successful online courses now include live video calls, group projects, and even occasional in-person meetings.
 Students can watch lectures at home but still meet with classmates for discussions.** A clear example of this is **that during COVID-19, the most effective schools didn't just move everything online - they found creative ways to mix online tools with real human interaction.**

->[!note] 结果与反思（Results & Reflection）
->
->Looking at the broader implications, this trend could lead to **a future where education becomes more flexible and accessible to people everywhere, but we still keep the valuable parts of campus life that help students grow as complete human beings.**
->
->Of course, we should also acknowledge that **online education has made learning much more convenient and affordable for many people who couldn't attend traditional colleges before.** However, this benefit seems less critical when compared to the problems I've mentioned.

 >[!note] 结尾与展望（Ending & Exhoration）
 >
 >In conclusion, based on the analysis of **the importance of human connections in learning** and **the success of combining online and offline methods**, I maintain my position that **the future of education lies in smart combination of both approaches rather than one completely replacing the other.**
->
->Therefore, the path forward is not to simply accept or reject **online education**, but to **use technology to make learning better while keeping the social and personal parts of traditional education that are so important for student development.** It is crucial that we focus on maximizing its benefits while actively managing its risks.

 <h2 id="topic_15"></h2>